 As I sit here tonight in these, the last moments of my old life, I am forced to reflect upon a life filled with bitterness, cheap drugs and cheaper alcohol.
 Face it: writing doesn't pay.
-Even as I write, the syndicate that publishes my work, the people-make that the evil lying scumsucking backstabbinglawyers-at Mondo Cool, Inc., are busy trying to deprive me of the retirement benefits I've earned from twenty hard years of labor as a corporate slave, a stone blind geek whose writings have served with equal vigor the twin gods of profit and pernicious excess.

-Theygot the profit, of course.
-Over the course of the years, better than eig'tity percent of the income from DateLinehas been gobbled up by those sleazy, profiteering hacks in Redmond, those sordid Satans in eyeshades.
-Some have suggested that I'm feeling sorry for my self.
+Even as I write, the syndicate that publishes my work, the people-make that the evil lying scumsucking backstabbing lawyers, and who says anal sex doesn't cause pregnancy-the lawyers at Mondo Cool, Inc., are busy trying to deprive me of the retirement benefits I've earned from twenty years of hard labor as a corporate slave, a stone blind geek whose writings have served with equal vigor the twin gods of profit and pernicious excess.
+They got the profit, of course.
+Over the course of the years, better than eighty percent of the income from DateLine has been gobbled up by those sleazy, profiteering hacks in Redmond, those sordid Satans in eyeshades.
+Some have suggested that I'm feeling sorry for my-self.

-Damn straight.

-Twenty years today.
+$Damn\ straight.$ Twenty years today.